Natural Remedies for Swimmer’s Ear

 The best way to deal with swimmer’s ear is to prevent it in the first place.

-If your child is swimming or will be exposed to water around the ears, have him wear ear plugs to keep water out of the ear canal.
-When exiting the pool or shower, have him shake his head really well to help remove any water in the ear canal.
+If your child is swimming or will be exposed to water around the ears, have them wear ear plugs to keep water out of the ear canal.
+Here’s a list of the best swimming ear plugs for kids.
+When exiting the pool or shower, show them how to gently shake their head to help remove any water in the ear canal.

 As soon as possible, apply warm air to the ear canal to dry up any leftover water.
 A hair dryer set on the lowest heat possible is a good tool to use for this.